Chino Amobi: Paradiso (2017–present)

 Amobi made his solo vinyl debut with minor matter, a soundtrack accompaniment to choreographer Ligia Lewis's piece of the same name.
 He also announced his debut album, Paradiso, described as "a musical epic set in a distorted Americana populated by a cast of sirens, demons, angels, imps, priests, hierophants, monsters and peasants."

-Nina Power praised the album in The Wire as "an extraordinary record: utterly grandiose, pulsing and punishing."
+The Wire praised it as "an extraordinary record: utterly grandiose, pulsing and punishing."
 Comparing the album's soundscape to the works of Hieronymus Bosch and Dante Alighieri, Power wrote "[m]odernity is Hell, Paradiso tells us, but the only way to understand this is to embrace it fully, to stare into the void, to get on all the fairground rides, even though you already feel sick and all the colours are wrong."
 The Wire named Paradiso the release of the year in its annual critics' poll.
 Rolling Stone named the album the year's third-best avant-garde release.

 Music by Amobi was featured in "Gidi gidi bụ ugwu eze (Unity is strength)", a short film directed by Akinola Davies Jr. for fashion house Kenzo.
 In 2018, Amobi released a short film accompaniment to Paradiso titled WELCOME TO PARADISO: CITY IN THE SEA.
 Directed by Rick Farin and rendered in Unreal Engine 4, Amobi listed the film's influences as "The Global South, Hieronymus Bosch's Garden of Earthly Delights, Timothy Morton's theories regarding hyper-objects and dark ecology after the end of the world, my experiences traveling and touring globally, Square Enix, Xanadu (Citizen Kane), and the poetry of Elysia Crampton."
+In 2020, Amobi published a dystopian science fiction novel titled Eroica.
+The artist's 2024 Von Ammon Co. exhibition "Miasma" included paintings related to the novel.
+The paintings were generated through artificial intelligence and rendered an outsourced supplier, a process that is intended to reflect the “hyper-networked society" depicted in Eroica.